Disney Skyliner: Complete Guide to Routes, Wait Times & Tips

 Can I request my own gondola?
 Not officially.
 Disney loads parties together to maximize capacity.
 However, if you have a party of 6+, you'll likely get your own gondola.
 Smaller parties may be grouped.

 What happens if the Skyliner stops mid-ride?
 Occasional stops are normal (usually brief, while stations adjust).
 Extended stops are rare but can happen during weather or technical issues.
-Gondolas are air-conditioned and you'll be able to communicate with Disney if needed.
+Gondolas have passive ventilation (not air-conditioned) and you'll be able to communicate with Disney if needed.

 Is the Skyliner included with my ticket/resort stay?
 Yes.
 All Disney transportation is free to use.
 No additional charge for the Skyliner.